You can add new sites from the Network Dashboard and configure your SD-WAN network.

 - When Auth option is set to Auto, the SD-WAN appliance honors the supported authentication protocol request received from the server.

 - When Auth option is set to PAP/CHAP/EAP, then only specific authentication protocols are honored.
 If PAP is in the configuration and server sends an authentication request with CHAP, the connection request is rejected.
-If server does not negotiate with PAP, an authentication failure occurs.
+If the server does not negotiate with PAP, an authentication failure occurs.

 Optionally, create subinterfaces to add multiple VLANs.

 Continue to add interfaces as per your network requirement.